Skip to Main Content

 2. Click 'Edit Profile' in the top right corner:

-a.
-Select an option from the ‘I’d describe myself as’ list, and your ‘Main discipline’.
+1. Select an option from the ‘I’d describe myself as’ list, and your ‘Main discipline’.

-b.
-Please set your profile to ‘public’ so existing and prospective students can search for lists created by you.
+2. Please set your profile to ‘public’ so existing and prospective students can search for lists created by you.
 Only your name and role will be displayed on any published lists.

 3. Click on Save Profile once you’ve completed the form.

-2. Accessing your online reading list
+2. Accessing an existing online reading list

 Once you have activated your account, you can search for a list by title or module code using the online Reading Lists homepage.